petermsiegel/F-string-APL/README.md

 - Multiline (matrix) output built up field-by-field, left-to-right, from values and expressions in the calling environment or arguments to **∆F**;

-  - After all fields are generated, they are concatenated (after appropriate vertical conformation) to form a single character matrix: ***the return value from*** **∆F**.
+  - After all fields are generated, they are concatenated (after appropriate vertical alignment) to form a single character matrix: ***the return value from*** **∆F**.
 (See the examples below).

-**∆F** is designed for ease of use, _ad hoc_ debugging, fine-grained formatting and informal user interaction,⁷ built using APL's own powerful functions and operators.
+**∆F** is designed for ease of use, _ad hoc_ debugging, fine-grained formatting and informal user interaction,⁷ built using Dyalog functions and operators.

 <details>
 <summary>Notes</summary>